utkarshcmu/grafana.org/content/blog/2017-10-27-timeshift-ep19.md

 		<div class="col col--sm-10 blog-plugin-grid__item">
 			<p>
 				<div class="updated-plugin-tag"><strong>UPDATED PLUGIN</strong></div><br/>
 				<strong><a href="https://grafana.com/plugins/grafana-worldmap-panel?utm_source=blog&utm_campaign=timeshift_19" target="_blank">Wroldmap Panel Plugin</a></strong> - The Worldmap panel also got a new update.
-Zooming with the mouse wheel has been turned off as it was too easy to accidentally zoom in when scrolling the page.
+Zooming with the mouse wheel has been turned off, as it was too easy to accidentally zoom in when scrolling the page.
 You can zoom in with the mouse by either double-clicking or using shift+drag to zoom in on an area.
 			</p>
 			<ul>
 				<li>Support for new data source integration, the Dynamic JSON endpoint <a href="https://github.com/grafana/worldmap-panel/issues/103" target="_blank">#103</a>, thanks <a href="https://github.com/LostInBrittany" target="_blank">@LostInBrittany</a></li>